JuliaAstro/AstroImages.jl/README.md

 If you are working in a Jupyter notebook, an `AstroImage` object is automatically rendered as a PNG image.

-`AstroImage` automatically extracts and store `wcs` info. of images in a `NTuple{N, WCSTransform}`.
+`AstroImage` automatically extracts and store `wcs` information of images in a `NTuple{N, WCSTransform}`.

 ## Forming RGB image
-Using `Reproject.jl`, `AstroImage` can automatically construct a RGB image if 3 different colour band data is given.
+`AstroImage` can automatically construct a RGB image if 3 different colour band data is given.

 ```julia
 julia> img = AstroImage(RGB, ("file1.fits","file2.fits", "file3.fits"))